-For the first year, always put your baby to sleep on his or her back on a firm mattress — during naps and at night.
+Until their first birthday, always put your baby to sleep on their back on a firm mattress — during naps and at night.
 This position makes it easier for them to breathe.

-“We know that babies who sleep on their backs are much less likely to die of SIDS than babies who sleep on their stomachs or sides,” she says.
+“We know that babies who sleep on their backs are much less likely to die of SIDS than babies who sleep on their stomachs or sides,” says Dr. Rambhatla.

-Once babies can turn over unassisted (typically around 6 months of age), it’s OK to let them sleep on their sides or tummies — if they move into that position on their own.
+Once babies can turn over unassisted (typically around 6 months), it’s OK to let them sleep on their sides or tummies — if they move into that position on their own.

 Use a firm sleep surface.
 “We recommend a crib, bassinet, portable crib or play yard that meets Consumer Product Safety Commission (CPSC) standards — along with a tight-fitting, firm mattress, and a fitted sheet designed for that product,” says Dr. Rambhatla.

 Avoid putting anything in the crib or bassinet except your baby.
 Don’t use loose blankets or sheets.
-Soft objects (such as stuffed toys, pillows, bumpers or cushions) are also a no-no in baby’s bed.
+Soft objects (like stuffed toys, pillows, bumpers or cushions) are also a no-no in your baby’s bed.

 If the room is chilly, give your baby a wearable blanket (often called a sleep sack).

-Share a room with your baby for the first 6 months or, ideally, for the first year.
-Set baby’s bed up in the room where you sleep, but keep your sleeping spaces separate.
+Share a room with your baby for the first six months or, ideally, their first year.
+Set your baby’s bed up in the room where you sleep, but keep your sleeping spaces separate.
 It’s tempting to keep your little one in bed with you at night — but resist the temptation.

 “Many parents think it’s OK to bed-share.
-They think, ‘I’ll stay awake,’ or ‘I don’t sleep that deeply,’” Dr. Rambhatla says.
+They think, ‘I’ll stay awake,’ or ‘I don’t sleep that deeply’,” Dr. Rambhatla notes.
 “But a baby and the parents should never sleep in the same bed.”

 Also, avoid using your baby’s car seat, stroller, swing or infant carrier as a regular sleep spot.
 The sitting sleep position can block your little one’s airway.

-If you can, breastfeed your child for at least six months to a year.
-Research now shows that breastfeeding can reduce SIDS risk by up to 50 percent.
+If you can, breastfeed your baby for at least six months to a year.
+Research now shows that breastfeeding can reduce SIDS risk by up to 50%.

-Try to breastfeed exclusively; but if you need to introduce formula, no worries.
-Not all moms are able to breastfeed.
+Try breastfeeding exclusively, but if you need to introduce formula, no worries.
+Not all people are able to breastfeed.

 Try to avoid smoking during pregnancy and in your home after your baby’s birth.
 Smoking in the home increases SIDS risk.